sdaza/ml-analytics-tools/README.md

 ### Setup

 Ensure that your environment variables are set in a `.env` file.
 This file should include your database and AWS credentials, and environment variables for MLflow tracking.
-You can use the `.env_template` file as reference.

 ## Data connector